imsodin/awoiaf/README.md

 Easy setup
 ------------

 To download the dependencies, create the awoiafrc.default file and set the correct PYTHONPATH, run `. ./build.sh` from the root directory of this repository.
 NB: The first . is necessary to export the PYTHONPATH to your current bash session.

+**Important**: it is necessary to export the PYTONPATH every time you whish to run this tools.
+To do so you can either run the build script every time, or jump to the configuration section below.

 Alternatively follow the next steps:

 Dependencies
 ------------